 Nova Scotia Beaches and Seacoast

 There’s nothing like a beach to bring out the kid in all of us.
 Even real kids will put down their smartphones and jump into the surf.
-Lean in to the refreshing ocean mist, and don’t worry, your sunglasses will forgive you a bit of salt spray.
+Lean in to the refreshing ocean mist, and don’t worry, your sunglasses will forgive you for a bit of salt spray.
 And since you won’t be looking at your watch, you can use it to make a clock tower in the most epic sandcastle ever.

-Don't Miss Beaches
+Can't Miss Beaches

-Accommodations Attractions Campgrounds Artisan Studios Outdoors Operators Festivals and Events
+Accommodations Attractions Campgrounds Artisan Studios & Galleries Outdoors Tour Operators Trails Festivals & Events Packages & Experiences